-In-patient or day-patient cover Limit details Notes Hospital and day-patient unit fees ✓ Within your overall plan limit Fees for in-patient or day-patient: standard accommodation psychiatric treatment diagnostic tests use of the operating theatre nursing care drugs dressings radiotherapy and chemotherapy physiotherapy surgical appliances that the medical practitioner uses during surgery.
-See 3.5 > Hospitals where you can have your treatment, 3.6 > Accommodation we will pay for at the hospital where you are treated, and 3.7 > Differences when you have treatment in the UK Medical practitioner fees ✓ Within your overall plan limit Fees for: surgeons, anaesthetists and physicians. " See 3.4 > Who can provide your treatment Emergency treatment in the USA (does not apply if you have added USA cover) ✓ Up to six weeks treatment with a total limit of: ✓ £10,000 or ✓ \$16,000 or ✓ €12,750 This is to cover emergency in-patient or day-patient treatment of a medical condition that arises suddenly whilst you are in the USA.
-Note: this benefit is only applicable if you do not have the USA upgrade.
-Cash payment when there has been no charge for your treatment or your stay in hospital ✓ £100 per night or✓ \$160 per night or✓ €125 per night We pay this when: you are admitted for in-patient treatment before midnight; and we would have covered your treatment if you had had it privately.
-If the plan has an excess, we will not take this off this cash payment.
-This benefit is not available if the cost of treatment was funded by another party, such as another insurer.

-In-patient or day-patient cover Limit details Notes Hospital accommodation for one parent while a child is in hospital ✓ Within your overall plan limit Covers the cost of one parent staying in hospital with a child under 18.
+In-patient or day- In-patient or day-patient cover Limit details Notes Hospital and day-patient unit fees ✓ Within your overall plan limit Fees for in-patient or day-patient: standard accommodation psychiatric treatment diagnostic tests use of the operating theatre nursing care drugs dressings radiotherapy and chemotherapy physiotherapy surgical appliances that the medical practitioner uses during surgery.
+See 3.5 > Hospitals where you can have your treatment, 3.6 > Accommodation we will pay for at the hospital where you are treated, and 3.7 > Differences when you have treatment in the UK Medical practitioner fees ✓ Within your overall plan limit Fees for: surgeons, anaesthetists and physicians. " See 3.4 > Who can provide your treatment Hospital accommodation for one parent while a child is in hospital ✓ Within your overall plan limit Covers the cost of one parent staying in hospital with a child under 18.
 The child must be covered by the plan and be having treatment that is covered by the plan .
 Hotel accommodation for one parent while a child is in hospital ✓ Up to £100 a night up to £500 a year. ✓ Up to \$160 a night up to \$800 a year. ✓ Up to €125 a night up to €625 per year.
 Covers towards the costs for one parent to stay near to the hospital where a child under 18 is having treatment .
 The child must be having treatment covered by the plan at a hospital that is not in their home town.
 If the plan has an excess, we will not take this off this cash payment.

-Out-patient cover Limit details Notes Surgery ✓ Within your overall plan limit " See 3.4 > Who can provide your treatment CT, MRI or PET scans ✓ Within your overall plan limit CT = Computerised Tomography MRI = Magnetic Resonance Imaging PET = Positron Emission Tomography See 3.4 > Who can provide your treatment, 3.5 > Hospitals where you can have your treatment, and 3.7 > Differences when you have your treatment in the UK
+Out-patient cover Limit details Notes Surgery ✓ Within your overall plan limit " See 3.4 > Who can provide your treatment CT, MRI or PET scans ✓ Within your overall plan limit CT = Computerised Tomography MRI = Magnetic Resonance Imaging PET = Positron Emission Tomography " See 3.4 > Who can provide your treatment, 3.5 > Hospitals where you can have your treatment, and 3.7 > Differences when you have your treatment in the UK

-Other cover Limit details Notes External prosthesis ✓ Up to £5,000 for the lifetime of your membership. ✓ Up to \$8,000 for the lifetime of your membership. ✓ Up to €6,375 for the lifetime of your membership.
-We will pay this benefit towards the cost of providing an external prosthesis .
-If the plan has an excess, you do not have to pay the excess if you claim for this cash benefit.
-Ambulance transport ✓ Within your overall plan limit.
+Other cover Other cover Limit details Notes Ambulance transport ✓ Within your overall plan limit.
 Type of ambulances covered: road ambulance air ambulance if appropriate.
 Reasons when transport by ambulance is covered: for emergency transport to or between hospitals; or when a medical practitioner says that you need to have medical supervision while you are being transported.
-Emergency evacuation and repatriation ✓ If the plan has an excess, you do not have to pay the excess if you claim for emergency evacuation.
-See 1.8 > Your cover for emergency evacuation and repatriation Virtual doctor service ✓ Unlimited video appointments ✓ Unlimited doctor call backs Access to a virtual doctor service for unlimited video appointments and telephone consultations.
-To register and use the service please visit: axaglobalhealthcare.com/doctor If you have the Optional Out-patient cover, using this service will not impact any out-patient limit on the plan.
-If the plan has an excess, you do not have to pay the excess if you claim for the virtual doctor service
+Emergency evacuation and repatriation ✓ If the plan has an excess, you do not have to pay the excess if you claim for emergency evacuation. > See 1.8 > Your cover for emergency evacuation and repatriation Virtual Doctor service ✓ Unlimited video appointments ✓ Unlimited doctor call backs Access to a Virtual Doctor service for unlimited video appointments and telephone consultations.
+To register and use the service please visit: axaglobalhealthcare.com/doctor If you have the optional Out-patient cover, using this service will not impact any out-patient limit on the plan.
+If the plan has an excess, you do not have to pay the excess if you claim for the Virtual Doctor service.